Poko (TV series): Season 1 (2003–2004)

-Season 2 (2008)
+Season 2 (2005–2006)

 Play sequence

 Two thirty-second shorts exist in each episode where Poko, Minus and Mr. Murphy play against a monocolor background.
 They may be swimming, surfing, riding an imaginary Roller coaster, or doing other activities or even dressing up like a ball.

 Mighty Murph

 In the middle of each show in season one, Poko reads a Mighty Murph story.
 Each one is made using Macromedia Flash, in cartoon style, and involves a baby Mr. Murphy in some dilemma, such as being hungry, or having nowhere to play.
-He then imagines he is Mighty Murph (a superhero who is parodied as Superman as Mighty Murph can be seen doing a scene which is a reference to the Superman (Fielscheir animated series), and flies around to find a solution to his problem.
+He then imagines he is Mighty Murph (a superhero who is a parody of Superman, as Mighty Murph can be seen doing a scene which is a reference to the Superman 1940s film series), and flies around to find a solution to his problem.
 His search is fruitless, and he realizes the best place is just where he is, as his own self with his mother.
 The stories are told by the narrator.